 Religions, heaven, hell, love, science, arts, political beliefs, even God, they are all products of the human Mindscape, generations of imaginings built upon previous generations of imaginings, all the way down.
 That is not to say science and religion are the same thing, they are not!

 Science is dedicated to honestly and objectively understanding physical reality, while religion is concerned with our human imagination; our spiritual needs and our struggles through our short live's.
 They are different and both are necessary human inventions.

-Still, both destined to be swept away by the hands of time, while Earth and life will continue its dance.
+Still, both are destined to be swept away by the hands of time, while Earth and life will continue its dance.

 Being an Earth Centrist isn’t something one can simply choose to be.
 It’s a result.
-It requires some honest curiosity, a passion for proactive learning, a willingness to do the serious homework, and learn from one’s own mistakes.
+It requires some honest curiosity, a passion for proactive learning, a willingness to do the serious homework, and to learn from one’s own mistakes.

 The connections and visceral appreciation emerges bit by bit, during a lifetime peppered with periodic insights, cosmic giggles and aha moments that accumulate and afford ever better resolution of the reality we are trying to grasp, plus, being a lot of fun.

-One day I was looking at the labels we place on each other and ourselves and found that “Earth Centrist” was the only one that came close to describing my own experience and state of mind.
+One day I was looking at the labels we place on each other and ourselves and found that, “Earth Centrist” was the only one that came close to describing my own experience and state of mind.

 Image of Earth's horizon and moon, NASA, SpaceStation